-The 15 jurors selected in the case against Derek Chauvin
+The 15 jurors selected for the trial of Derek Chauvin

-MINNEAPOLIS (AP) — Fifteen jurors have been selected for the case against Derek Chauvin, a former Minneapolis police officer charged in the death of George Floyd.
+MINNEAPOLIS (AP) — Fifteen jurors have been selected for the case against Derek Chauvin, a former Minneapolis police officer charged in George Floyd’s death.

 Twelve jurors and two alternates will actually hear the evidence, but a 15th person was chosen Tuesday in case one of the other panelists is unable to serve when opening statements begin March 29.
-That 15th person will be dismissed at the start of trial if the rest of the jury remains in tact.
+That 15th person will be dismissed at the start of trial if the rest of the jury remains intact.

 The panel includes six men and nine women; nine of the jurors are white, four are Black, and two are multiracial, according to the court.
 They include a chemist, a nurse, a social worker and a grandmother.